pentsa/Text-Mining-and-Sentiment-Analysis-in-Hotel-Booking/README.md

 ## Content
 - Dataset Retrieval
-  -  The data from "customer reviews" was utilised for further text minning
+  -  The data from "Hotel customer reviews" was utilised for further text minning
 - Data cleaning
   -  Package (stringi) was installed to faciliate text strings processing
   -  stri_encode and stri_enc_mark functions were applied to convert string between encode.